jtomori/batch_textures_convert/README.md

 A few notes
 -----------
-This tool works on Linux and Windows.
+* This tool works on Linux and Windows.
 Feel free to test it under and contribute for OS X version. <br>
     Right now the following output formats are supported:
     * .rat - Mantra
     * .tx - Arnold
     * .tx - PRMan
     * .rs - Redshift

-However it is easy to extend / modify this tool so that it suits your needs. <br>
+    However it is easy to extend / modify this tool so that it suits your needs.

-To add new output format, simply implement a new class in **scripts/python/batch_convert/converters.py**, which inherits from **GenericCommand()** class.
-Class is very simple, so it should be straightforward to add your custom output formats. <br>
+* To add new output format, simply implement a new class in **scripts/python/batch_convert/converters.py**, which inherits from **GenericCommand()** class.
+Class is very simple, so it should be straightforward to add your custom output formats.

-This tool relies on external executables to perform conversion (e.g. *iconvert* for *RAT*, *maketx* for *TX*...).
+* This tool relies on external executables to perform conversion (e.g. *iconvert* for *RAT*, *maketx* for *TX*...).
 Make sure that you have them available in your system's **PATH** variable.
 If an executable is not found, then it will print a warning and will hide it from the output formats list in gui.
+* `batch_convert.runGui()` takes one optional argument: `path`, use it setting default folder path